 Let’s review three steps you should follow to better understand your existing keyword traffic and find new keywords to target in your search campaigns.

 Identifying and analyzing keyword traffic is simple.
-The functionality offered by the Google Search Console, formerly known as Webmaster Tools, allows you to quickly and easily identify keywords that are driving traffic to your website, making it an excellent starting point in your keyword traffic analysis.
+The functionality offered by Google Search Console, formerly known as Webmaster Tools, allows you to quickly and easily identify keywords that are driving traffic to your website, making it an excellent starting point in your keyword traffic analysis.

 Here you’ll find all your keyword traffic data, including what search queries your site ranks for as well as the number of impressions and clicks to your site for each keyword, CTR and average position.